maxofn/ESA_GAS/README.md

 Due to the delay in the publication of official numbers, the aim is to benchmark different methodologies and the use of external data sources to provide timely estimates for the monthly gas data.
-An effective nowcasting method enables authorities to estimate monthly inland gas consumption (say for December 2024) already by the end of the corresponding month (December 31, 2024).
+An effective nowcasting method could enable authorities to estimate monthly inland gas consumption (say for December 2024) already by the end of the corresponding month (December 31, 2024).